 Remote condition monitoring (CM) — the practice of using sensors and software to monitor performance abnormalities in assets — is emerging as a business-critical activity in the food processing industry.
-The CM concept has been around for a while within other manufacturing arenas.
+The remote condition monitoring concept has been around for a while within other manufacturing arenas.
 However, new advances in sensor technology that incorporate cloud-based data delivery are making the process more cost-efficient, accessible and effective.
-CM can be of great benefit to the food processing industry, in which machine disruption is expensive in terms of asset downtime, labor and parts, and product contamination risk resulting from “opening up” machines for sensor installation or repairs mid-cycle.
+Remote condition monitoring can be of great benefit to the food processing industry, in which machine disruption is expensive in terms of asset downtime, labor and parts, and product contamination risk resulting from “opening up” machines for sensor installation or repairs mid-cycle.

-Remote CM is routinely performed in many industrial manufacturing sectors, ranging from transportation manufacturing to plant environments where motors, piping and heat exchangers are common tools of the trade.
-In those and other manufacturing settings, CM is considered an improvement upon preventive maintenance, where maintenance activities are carried out according to a schedule based on data about asset longevity or original equipment manufacturer recommendations rather than actual evidence that an asset may need attention.
-CM allows for predictive maintenance, providing real-time trend data that show fluctuations in asset behavior and sends alerts to facility leaders when those fluctuations have exceeded accepted, user-defined norms for that asset.
+Remote condition monitoring is routinely performed in many industrial manufacturing sectors, ranging from transportation manufacturing to plant environments where motors, piping and heat exchangers are common tools of the trade.
+In those and other manufacturing settings, condition monitoring is considered an improvement on preventive maintenance, where maintenance activities are carried out according to a schedule based on data about asset longevity or original equipment manufacturer recommendations rather than actual evidence that an asset may need attention.
+Condition monitoring allows for predictive maintenance, providing real-time trend data that show fluctuations in asset behavior and sends alerts to facility leaders when those fluctuations have exceeded accepted, user-defined norms for that asset.
 This approach eliminates the waste associated with unnecessary preventive repairs, while alerting maintenance personnel to problems before they become acute; thus allowing for phased, scheduled maintenance tailored to documented need.

 In the food processing industry, externally attached wireless CM sensors can continuously record and display machine activity in real time via cloud-based software and apps.
 Maintenance personnel on- or offsite can use desktop computers or mobile devices to access data displays and track variances in asset performance and adjust plans dynamically as needed rather than reactively.